medtty/Gestura-AI/README.md

----
-title: Hand Gesture Detection Api
+# Gestura - Hand Gesture Detection Api
-emoji: 👀
-colorFrom: pink
-colorTo: indigo
-sdk: gradio
-sdk_version: 5.25.2
-app_file: app.py
-pinned: false
-short_description: hand_gesture_detection_api
----

-# Hand Gesture Recognition API

 A hand gesture recognition API built with FastAPI and Gradio, deployed on Hugging Face Spaces.